agsb/milliForth-6502/README.md

 include some debug code and flag

+_16/06/2024 Return to MITC paradigm.
+            it will grow the size of code, but will work. later todo a real DTC code.

+_15/06/2024 I found the big mistake !
+Mix DTC and MITC.
+            The compare with init was a great mistake.
+            Some assembler code could lead to wrong comparations.
+            For MITC primitives must have a NULL.

 _12/06/2024 random error in list the values from $00E0 to $00FF, at return
             can not catch why